bousbiamouhamedbachir/LTL_CTL_Checker/README.md

 # Running the Program

-1. Ensure `graph.json` is in the project directory.
-2. Run the main script:
+1. Run the main script:
    ```bash
    python main.py
    ```
+2. Enter the path to your graph file when prompted (e.g., `graph.json` or `examples/ex4.json`).
 3. Choose the logic you wish to use (1 for LTL, 2 for CTL).
 4. Enter formulas at the prompt.
 Type `q` to exit.